Viennese repair Holocaust survivor photos | DW | 29.05.2019

 Supporters on Monday said they would stage nightly vigils to protect the works until the exhibit ends next Friday.

-The exhibition entitled "Lest We Forget" of 80 life-size photos was opened in early May by Austrian President Alexander Van der Bellen.
+The exhibition titled "Lest We Forget," which features 80 life-size photos, was opened in early May by Austrian President Alexander Van der Bellen.

 Read more: Austrians lack Holocaust awareness, says study